Continuing Education Services

 - Responsible Office:

-- Office of Academic and Research Affairs; Expense Reimbursement Team
+- Office of the Executive Vice President & Chief Academic Officer; Expense Reimbursement Team

 - Responsible Executive:

-- Executive Vice President for Academic and Research Affairs; Vice President, Finance and Business Services
+- Executive Vice President & Chief Academic Officer; Vice President, Finance and Business Services

 I. POLICY AND GENERAL STATEMENT

 The objective of continuing education programs sponsored or co-sponsored by The University of Texas Health Science Center at Houston (“university”) is to provide educational experiences primarily for practicing health professionals, faculty of health professional schools, and investigators in health fields.
 Departments are encouraged to participate actively in the delivery of continuing education activities within The University of Texas System, other state agencies, other institutions of higher education and professional organizations.
 Such activities include teaching in organized continuing education programs, short courses, seminars, workshops and public service seminars.

 University continuing education programs are arranged by the individual schools, and more information regarding each program can be obtained through each school's Office of the Dean.
 Before departments may take any action toward developing a continuing education course, the course must be approved by the appropriate department of continuing education.
 The university will not fund or seek accreditation for courses developed or implemented without prior approval of the appropriate continuing education department.

 If the continuing education course is self-supporting and the university does not collect any tuition or receive formula funding for the course, the department may set a fee for the course in an amount sufficient to recover the costs for providing the course.
 The deans of the schools and/or their designees must approve the amount of the individual fee to be charged for each continuing education course, but in all cases, the fee will be set in an amount sufficient to permit the university to recover the costs of providing the course.